 Although Dutch cuisine isn’t as famous as French or Italian food, a mixture of international restaurants in Amsterdam reflects its diverse population.
 There is a great variety to choose from, with everything from Indonesian, Surinamese, Indian and Japanese to North African, Turkish and Eastern European cuisine.

-Some of the best areas to search for food include Haarlemmerstraat, Nieuwmarkt, Utrechtsestraat, The 9 Streets area and Reguliersdwarsstraat.
+Some of the best areas to search for food include Haarlemmerstraat, Nieuwmarkt, Utrechtsestraat, the 9 Streets area and Reguliersdwarsstraat.

-The only downside to eating in Amsterdam is the famously poor service, which can be quite jarring for anyone used to more polite treatment.
+The only downside to eating in Amsterdam is the famously poor service, which can be quite jarring for anyone used to the more polite treatment.
 With a few notable exceptions, most establishments provide good food but not much in the way of staff friendliness.
-As always, a smile and a nice word can go a long way towards warming up the atmosphere, but expats shouldn’t take it personally if it isn’t reciprocated.
+As always, a smile and a nice word can go a long way towards warming up the atmosphere, but expats shouldn't take it personally if it isn't reciprocated.

 Nightlife in Amsterdam